 FASTING: You should have nothing to eat or drink for 6 hours before your operation.
 If you are required to take medication during this time, please speak with your physician to check if this can be taken before the 6-hour fasting period or after your procedure.

 SMOKING: Smoking increases the risks of complications significantly and should be ceased 6-8 weeks prior to surgery.

 MEDICATION: If you are having the operation as a day case, you will be given a script for antibiotics and pain relief tablets that you will need to purchase from the chemist and bring with you on the day of your procedure.
 Do not take these prior to surgery.
 The nursing staff will advise you and your carer after your procedure on how to administer them.

-Certain over the counter products and prescription medicines can cause complications before and after surgery.
+Certain over-the-counter products and prescription medicines can cause complications before and after surgery.
 They can reduce the ability of your blood to clot and could increase your tendency to bleed during and after surgery.
 Do not take any medication containing or related to aspirin 2 weeks prior to your procedure.
-This includes NSAID’S, anti-Inflammatory medications, blood thinning medications.
-Please see your doctor regarding if and when to cease medications. *This is not an all inclusive list*.
+This includes NSAIDS, anti-inflammatory medications, and blood thinning medications.
+Please see your doctor regarding if and when to cease medications. *This is not an all-inclusive list*.

 ADMINISTRATION: Unfortunately, paperwork is a necessary evil.
 Each theatre complex has its own procedures.
 We have attempted to make it all easy by providing a simple series of steps to follow titled “THINGS TO DO FOR YOUR PROCEDURE” specific to the surgery centre you are attending.
 If you have any queries about this or anything else, don’t hesitate to contact us on (07) 5597 4100.